ioBroker/ioBroker/doc/SCHEMA.md

 * common.materialize        - (optional) if adapter supports > admin3 (materialize style)
 * common.materializeTab     - (optional) if adapter supports > admin3  for tab (materialize style)
 * common.dataFolder         - (optional) folder relative to iobroker-data where the adapter stores the data.
 This folder will be backed up and restored automatically.
 You can use variable '%INSTANCE%' in it.
+* common.webPreSettings     - (optional) list of parameters that must be included into info.js by webServer adapter.
+(Example material)

 #### instance